troutinthemilk/Zeebs-Season2/Code/QuadRemDesign_ratioEsts.md

 GOF assessment:

+#### Using neg binom abundance model

+GOF assessment:

 #### from ddf removal sampling: assumes *w* = 0.5??

 Since area is equal to length, assuming that half width is 0.5m.
 Use the `mrds` package to estimate density as
 $$\\hat{D} = \\dfrac{n \\bar{s}}{\\hat{P}\_dA}$$
  where $\\bar{s}$ is the mean mussel count per detection, $\\hat{P}\_d$ is the estimated probability of detection on a transect (proportion of actual clusters that were detected), and *A* is the total area surveyed.

+#### Design based removal estimates

+Using the fisheries package `FSA`, we can get design based (model independent) estimates of abundance for each transect, independently of one another.
+Then total transect level estimates and divide by area surveyed to get a density estimate and SE.

 #### Results